 For one of Gamespot's April Fool's Day jokes, they have announced that Capcom has recently announced a new game called Mega Man Deconstructed.
 See 7:43 of this video.

 Baldur's Gate deconstructs the well known idea that most of the world's problems tend to occur just as The Hero arrives on the scene.
-Due to CHARNAME's status as a Bhaalspawn, he/she is a literalDoom Magnet, so the fact that you seem to stumble upon a lot of trouble isn't coincidence, you are literally causing it through your own existence.
+Due to CHARNAME's status as a Bhaalspawn, they're a literalDoom Magnet, so the fact that you seem to stumble upon a lot of trouble isn't coincidence, you are literally causing it through your own existence.
 Furthermore you are not the only Bhaalspawn out there causing chaos through existance.
 It doesn't help things that your father is the God of Murder.

 A lighter example of Deconstruction would belong to SWAT 4, an FPS which objective is not shooting bad guys.
 Just plain shooting bad guys like in another FPS, in SWAT 4, does not net you a point.
 This game expects you to be a police officer, not an FPS character.
 To earn points (which needed to advance in harder difficulties), you must deal with the bad guys with non-lethal methods, and arresting them.

-Pokemon Black And White deconstructs not just many of the implications of a Crapsaccharine World in the series that are hinted at through the Pokédex entries, but also decontructs the idea that everyone in the world of Pokémon thinks that it's a good idea to send kids and teenagers out into the wild to capture Pokémon, with Bianca's father feeling immensly concerned for her.
+Pokémon Black and White deconstructs not just many of the implications of a Crapsaccharine World in the series that are hinted at through the Pokédex entries, but also decontructs the idea that everyone in the world of Pokémon thinks that it's a good idea to send kids and teenagers out into the wild to capture Pokémon, with Bianca's father feeling immensly concerned for her.
 Another part of it is the idea that no one bats an eyelash at Pokémon battles or no one thinks it's too violent with Team Plasma and N. Speaking of Team Plasma, the games also viciously deconstruct the concept of Moral Guardians and the validity of their intentions, as in essence that is what Team Plasma are.

 Phantom Brave viciously deconstructs All of the Other Reindeer.
 The power of a Chroma (which is what Marona is) is, for all intents and purposes, necromancy, and as such it is widely regarded as a dark, unholy power, and people react accordingly to her.
 This isn't simply general disdain or mocking of her, this is real, genuine fear and hatred.
 Hell, listen to that woman who scolds her son for wanting to be friends with Marona in the opening chapter.
 You can literally feel the pure, unbridled barely contained rage she has at the mere mention of her name.